CristianStefanTutuianu/tale/menu/about.md

 ---
 layout: page
-title: My life so far!
+title: My life so far...
 ---

-# Career

-Hi!
-This might seem odd to you, yet I can't rest.
-I have a high work tolerance and I get my energy from achieving.
+Hello!
+You're here because you're looking to hire me, or work with me or just curious on how my life has been so far.
+Here:

-I love technology and that is an accident, so to speak.
+In a nutshell, I love technology, which is a bit of an accident, so to speak.

-When I was a kid I had no clue what to do when I grow up.
-So I looked at which jobs pay well.
-Computer Science seemed to be a good investment.
-Up until my 3rd year in university there was nothing remarkable about my relationship with tech.
-And then reality hit, a reality that took me from a barely passing student to a solid first class.

-That was when I discovered the value in mentorship and learning from other people mistakes.
-That's when I was told and actually listened to: It does not matter where you come from and who you are, if you put your everything, you'll get what you want.
-And so I did and I never stopped ever since.
+When I was a kid I had no clue what I want to be when I grow up.
+My grandpa taught me to follow my dreams.
+When I was six, my dreams were the lizards you could find in the fields of Ploiesti outskirts.
+And so I learned how to catch them.
+Most people were affraid, disgusted or simply could not understand the beauty of chasing and failing and chasing and eventually with a bit of luck getting that good looking one.
+Heck, I built what I used to call  "A mini Jurassic Park".
+That's about who I am.

+I've got in touch with Computer Science as an out of poverty solution.
+Back in 2012, I did not know I would get to love, sleep, eat and breathe technology.
+It was a rather fortunate and a lucky decision.
+Today I have a degree from this awesome place where they study the [human brain - spinnaker project - @University of Manchester](http://apt.cs.manchester.ac.uk/projects/SpiNNaker/)  and a few years of experience working with and for start-ups and tech giants.

 ## Timeline

-__Septemeber 2013__ Started CS Bachelors Degree @UoM
+__Septemeber 2013__ - __July 2016__ Bachelors of Computer Science
+  - Student Ambassador
+  - Top final year thesis - [sentiment analysis on social media](http://studentnet.cs.manchester.ac.uk/resources/library/3rd-year-projects/2016/cristian-stefan.tutuianu.pdf)

-__July 2014__ Landed first field related job @TranquilPC
+__July 2014__ Landed first cool job - Computer technician @TranquilPC

-__Sepember 2014__ Becomes student ambassador @UoM
+  - Learned how fun computers are, but mostlu clusters, which I built

-__September 2015__ Joins Metafused, Software Engineer @Manchester
+__September 2015__ - __December 2016__ Metafused, Software Engineer @Manchester

-__July 2016__ Graduates @UoM
+  - My first real job, here I met [Paul Maddox](https://www.linkedin.com/in/paulmaddox/) - my first boss and mentor.
+Great guy, awesome programmer, inspiring figure.
+  - I wrote some code, some data anlytics modules, sentiment analysis ones and social media API integration.

-__January 2017__ Joins Amazon Prime Video as SDE @London
+__January 2017__ - __Present__ JAmazon Prime Video as SDE @London
+  - Picks up on Java, Spring, Lua, JS, TS, React, Node & Jest
+  - October 2018 - Launched Amazon Prime Video on AppleTV.
+[I hear people loved it]()

-__July 2018__ Gets promoted to SDE II
+  - July 2018 - Gets promoted to SDE II

-## Achievements

 # Charity & Pro bono

 __August 2012__ - I laugh, you laugh, everybody laugh